 An activity is anything you’ve done in or outside of school, during or after school hours.
 The range of activities you can report is wide.
 Some examples include:

 - Arts or music, such as piano, sculpting, or marching band.

-- Family responsibilities, like caring for a sibling, older adult, grand parent, or working to add extra income to your household.
+- Family responsibilities, like caring for a sibling, older adult, grandparent, or working on adding extra income to your household.

 - Hobbies (and things you do for fun), like photography, dance, hiking, or running.

-- Sports (for school, club, or for fun), like golf, basketball, tennis, or swimming.
+- Sports (for school, club, or fun), like golf, basketball, tennis, or swimming.

-- Paid work, apprenticeship, internships, or research project.
+- Paid work, apprenticeship, internships, or research projects.

 How should I report my activities?